CavemanTechandGamming/The-System-LARP/docs/13-skills/artisan/gathering-skills/skinning.md

 - **Level 10: Journeyman Skinner** - Growing expertise in skinning and ability to identify more complex material types.
 Journeyman Skinners are recognized for their skill and may begin taking on apprentices.
 - **Level 15: Master Skinner** - Exceptional skill in skinning and ability to identify rare material types.
 Master Skinners are highly respected and can teach advanced techniques.
 - **Level 18: Grand Master Skinner** - Legendary skill in skinning and ability to identify legendary material types.
 Grand Masters can develop new techniques and teach advanced methods.
-- **Level 20: Artisan Legend** - Creation of legendary material supplies and ability to influence the future of skinning.
-Artisan Legends can identify and harvest material types that combine multiple properties.
+- **Level 20: Legendary Artisan Skinner** - Creation of legendary material supplies and ability to influence the future of skinning.
+Legendary Artisan Skinners can create masterpieces that combine multiple disciplines and may develop entirely new approaches to their craft.
+Their influence shapes the future of skinning itself.

 ## Level Bonuses
 | Level | Production Points | Abilities |